How to Prevent Jet Lag

 wouldn't waste my time with other methods.
 When I travel to Europe

-on short notice and don't use it, I wake up at around 2:30 am,
+on short notice and don't use it, I wake up around 2:30 am,

 toss and turn till about 5:00 am and am groggy all day for about a

 week.
+Scientists at Argonne National Laboratory came up with this.
 Presidents, military personnel and Olympic athletes use it.

 It is quite simple.
 All you have to do is eat the right types of food in